keystonejs/keystone/packages-next/fields-document/ARCHITECTURE.md

 Component blocks are the main way that solution developers customise the editor.
 See the docs for the document field for how they're used.
-The way they're represented in the structure is that nodes with the type `component-block` store the form data and they have children of type `component-block-prop` and `component-inline-prop` with a `propPath` which points to where in the props structure they are. (note that they are both blocks, inline and block in the name refers to what kind of children they contain)
+The way they're represented in the structure is that nodes with the type `component-block` store the form data and they have children of type `component-block-prop` and `component-inline-prop` with a `propPath` which points to where in the props structure they are. (note that they are both blocks, "inline" and "block" in the name refers to what kind of children they contain)

 ## Validation